 Crowns, sometimes referred to as caps, are ceramic shells that are designed to fully cover a tooth.
 The difference between a crown and a veneer is that a veneer only covers the front and biting surface of a tooth, whereas a crown covers the front, sides, back and biting surface of a tooth.
 Crowns strengthen and protect the remaining tooth structure and improve the appearance of teeth.
 Crowns are employed in smile design if the desired result cannot be reached with veneers or direct composite bonding.

-Invisalign® is a system of moving teeth and shaping the arch for functional and aesthetic reasons without using traditional braces.
-We work with orthodontists at Invisalign® to design a movement sequence for the teeth to achieve the desired result.
+Invisalign® and Suresmile are systems of moving teeth and shaping the arch for functional and aesthetic reasons without using traditional braces.
+A movement sequence is designed digitally for the teeth to achieve the desired result.
 Instead of brackets and wires that are used for braces, a clear plastic appliance is worn over the teeth to provide gentle pressure.
 The plastic tray is replaced every two weeks with the next tray in the sequence, gradually working toward the final result.
 The total duration of treatment is usually 12 to 18 months.
-What people like the most about Invisalign® is that they escape the look of traditional braces.
-The appliances are much less noticeable and Invisalign® is also considerably less expensive than traditional braces.
+What people like the most about Invisalign® and Suresmile is that they escape the look of traditional braces.
+The appliances are much less noticeable and the treatment is considerably less expensive than traditional braces.
+Invisalign is the most popular of the companies that offer this service.
+However, in many cases, we will use Suresmile which allows us to send 3D imaging of the tooth roots and bone as well as the teeth to the design team.
+This allows us to ensure that the roots are placed appropriately at the end of treatment.